jaredly/jerd/docs/Roadmap.md

+- [ ] it would be nice to be able to support the pipe operator
+- [ ] how far can I get with just optimizations, on doing those array things? or do I have to go ahead and implement ...
+  - [ ] ok I mean reduceRange works, which is maybe good enough. well it almost works -- need to fix the "generate a lambda" to specialize the return value of the function.

 # Ugh ok data integrity, maybe we can have it

 - [x] oh ok so I fixed the immediate "everything dies" issue